 A couple of tips for exploring this on your own:

-Now that you have harnessed the power of a custom brush, expanding appearance, and pathfinder.
+Now that you have harnessed the power of a custom brush, expanding appearance, and Pathfinder.
 (Wow, I guess this tutorial covers a lot more than I thought.)
-I have a couple tips to help you speed up your swirl creating process:
+I have a couple of tips to help you speed up your swirl creating process:

 Once you create 1 swirl design, it's easy to copy and overlap that same design by resizing, reflecting, or rotating, to create a more complex design derived from the original.
 Like this: